 Philadelphia Learjet 55 Air Ambulance Crash (XA-UCI) — NTSB Preliminary Report

-On January 31, 2025, a Learjet 55, Mexican registration XA-UCI, crashed in a residential and commercial area of Philadelphia, Pennsylvania shortly after departing Northeast Philadelphia Airport (PNE).
-The two pilots, two medical crewmembers, and two passengers were fatally injured, and one person on the ground was also fatally injured, with additional serious and minor ground injuries reported.
-Federal investigators are examining the accident, with particular focus on the short post-takeoff flight path, the aircraft’s rapid descent sequence, and what recorded-data sources are available to reconstruct the final minute.
+On January 31, 2025, a Learjet 55, Mexican registration XA-UCI, crashed shortly after takeoff from Northeast Philadelphia Airport in Philadelphia, Pennsylvania.
+All six people aboard were fatally injured, one person on the ground was also killed, and additional ground injuries were reported in the surrounding residential and commercial area.
+Federal investigators are examining the accident, with particular focus on the aircraft’s brief departure profile, its documented descent sequence, and the limited set of recorded-data sources available to reconstruct the final moments.

 Accident Summary